Learning Volterra Memory Kernels for Non-Markovian Qubit Dynamics: Overall Methodology

 The central objective of this work is to identify $A$ and $B$ directly from data.
 For $A$, the hypothesis class is straightforward: it is a fixed $4\times 4$ complex matrix, requiring the determination of 16 parameters.
 For $B$, the hypothesis class is substantially richer: each entry $B_{ij}(t)$ is a time–dependent correlation function whose structure must be captured in a way that is both numerically tractable and physically consistent.

 In the examples following this section, it will become clear that a symbolic library of elementary transcendental functions will not suffice to capture the behavior of the correlation kernel.
 At the same time, we do not seek to overparametrize the problem or use difficult to interpret architectures such as deep neural networks.
-In this work, we propose to use the $[p/q]$ Pade approximant
+In this work, we propose to use Padé approximants to model the behavior of each correlation function.
+A Pad\'e approximant $[q/r]$ of a function is the ratio of a degree-$q$ polynomial to a degree-$r$ polynomial, with coefficients chosen to match the function.
+More explicitly, we model each entry of the correlation function by the $[q/r]$ Pad\'e approximant